Intermittent fasting, your thyroid, and your immune system

 Fasting can help you become healthier and regulate your weight, but it’s a long-term commitment and will require you to modify some of your routines.
 If you decide to try it out, make sure you discuss it with your healthcare provider — make sure there are no underlying conditions that would cause problems Be patient, it might take a few weeks before you feel or see results.

-Track diet and symptoms in BOOST Thyroid, and observe how your health improves through time.
+Track diet and symptoms in a free to use BOOST Thyroid app, and observe how your health improves through time.

 Challet E. Circadian clocks, food intake, and metabolism, 2013

 Longo VD, et al. Fasting, circadian rhythms, and time-restricted feeding in healthy lifespan, 2016

 Ridaura VK, et al. Gut microbiota from twins discordant for obesity modulate metabolism in mice, 2013

 Tilg H, et al. Gut microbiome, obesity, and metabolic dysfunction, 2011